a-lafrance/tinyc/README.md

 - [ ] Even more optimizations
   - [x] Compile time evaluation of constant comparisons/branching
 - [ ] Migrate to `flexstr` wherever possible because it'll likely be much more efficient
+- [ ] Additional language features
+    - [ ] Logical operators (and/or/not)
+    - [ ] Bit shift operators
+    - [ ] Bitwise operators
+    - [ ] Break/continue for loops
+    - [ ] else-if branches for if statements
+- [ ] Add immediate instructions to IR so that instruction selection goes there instead
+    * This also lets you detect only non-immediate uses of constants for things like register allocation
 - [ ] Complete backend for a real target (probably either ARM/macOS, x86/Linux, or ARM/Linux)
 - [ ] LLVM IR backend + actual LLVM integration (this one's pretty extreme lol)